RobertoFreireFerrazPassos/Exception-handling-in-a-DotNet-Web-API/README.md

 ## Handling exceptions with logs

-Log issue.
-Serilog.
-Logging in middleware and filters
+- Log issues in middleware

 ## Retry Logic and Transient Fault Handling